robertfisher002/CoREST_Splicing/README.md

-# CoREST_Splicing
+# CoREST Splicing Project
+About:
-Scripts (shell & R), raw data, and outputs used to generate figures for CoREST splicing project
+  - Scripts (shell & R), raw data, and outputs used to generate figures for CoREST splicing project

 # Info
 Each directory contains: